Pretzels

 Doesn't the use of sodium hydroxide solution (Natronlauge) make the pretzels dangerous?

 The sodium hydroxide solution used in preparing the pretzels is dangerous, but the baked pretzel is not.
 During baking, the chemicals on the pretzel react with the carbon-dioxide in the air and is converted to baking soda.
 Natron is a salt and is fully edible.
+An alternative to the sodium hydroxide solution is a baking soda solution (1 tablespoon baking soda, 1 tablespoon salt, and 4 cups water).

 What is a Butter Pretzel (Butterbrezel)?